Query orderings can't use custom expressions

 Please re-think if we could allow arbitrary strings "on your own risk" (maybe with a big warning in the docs or so) for certain edge-cases.
 And if it's not too intrusive maybe we could also allow that in 6.2 still (to stay for some years now sigh).

-#16 Updated by Alexander Opitz almost 5 years ago
+#16 Updated by Alexander Opitz over 5 years ago

 - Project changed from Extbase MVC Framework to TYPO3 Core